 While misdemeanors are more common among juvenile criminals, kids also can commit heinous acts the same way adults can.
 This includes assault, sexual assault, robbery, theft, and murder.

-Parents can do right by their children and hire an experienced family law firm when facing criminal charges.
-Tactics used in the Texas juvenile justice system have long been in question, and once a child is “in the system,” it’s tough to get out of, even with minor offenses.
+Parents can do right by their children and hire an experienced family law firm when facing juvenile criminal charges.
+Tactics used in the Texas juvenile justice department have long been in question, and once a child is “in the system,” it’s tough to get out of, even with minor offenses.

 You don’t want a past mistake to follow your child for the rest of their life.
 Contact the law offices of Barina Law Group to intervene and assist with your child’s juvenile criminal case.
 Schedule an initial consultation to see how we can help turn the situation around (254) 323-5506.

 Can a Minor Be Tried as an Adult in Texas?

 While scary to think, children in Texas can be tried as an adult for certain crimes.
 It’s important to be aware of this and how a criminal defense attorney can be helpful in this situation to protect your family.

 Children 14 years or older can be charged as adults for committing a second-degree felony, third-degree felony, or state-jail felony.
 Texas follows the “once an adult, always an adult” policy for felony crimes, which means a juvenile can face the same punishments as adults, including prison time, fines, and a permanent criminal record.